-Lamborghini’s parents were farmers.
+The parents of Ferruccio were farmers.
 He was born in Renazzo on April 28, 1916.
-As he grew into a young man, his first love was mechanics and technology.
-He had no desire to follow in his parent’s footsteps.
-He studied technology in Bologna and when he graduated, he put his knowledge to work during WWII.
+He always loved mechanics and technology.
+Indeed, he had no desire to follow in his parent’s footsteps.
+He studied technology in Bologna.
+When he graduated, he put his knowledge to work during WWII.

-When the war ended, Lamborghini returned home.
-He began purchasing old military vehicles and converting them into tractors, which were very hard to come by in postwar Italy.
-His venture was highly successful.
-This encouraged him to buy a workshop in Cento, in 1948.
-It was here that Lamborghini tractors were produced.
-By 1959, Lamborghini had extended his enterprise to include air conditioners and burners.
+When the war ended, Ferruccio returned home.
+He began purchasing old military vehicles and converting them into tractors.
+In fact, these vehicles were difficult to find.
+The business exploded.
+So, he bought a workshop in Cento, in 1948.
+There, he produced the company’s tractors.
+By 1959, Ferruccio extended his enterprise to include air conditioners and burners.

-Lamborghini had always loved helicopters.
-Since his business was doing well, he began producing them.
-This venture came to an abrupt halt when the government refused to accept his application for a license.
-The direction of his attention was changed.
-He began to concentrate on cars.
+The business owner always loved helicopters.
+So, he began producing them.
+This venture came to an abrupt halt when the government rejected his license.
+That’s when he started focusing on cars.
 His decision would change the automobile industry forever.

 The worst year for Lamborghini was 1977.
-The owners made a few strategic errors.
-The Company sunk too much money into an off-road vehicle in hopes that it would sell well.
-That didn’t happen.
+The company invested its hopes and money into an off-road vehicle.
+Unfortunately, it didn’t sell.
 Another mistake was a contract with BMW to produce a series of sports cars.
 BMW pulled the plug on the contract in 1978.

 At this point Lamborghini went into receivership.
-It was handed over to Bolognese Commercial Law expert, Alessandro Artese, who happened to be a car enthusiast.
+Hence, it was handed over to Bolognese Commercial Law expert, Alessandro Artese.
 He teamed up with Lamborghini technical director, Guilio Alfieri and salesman Sgarzi.
-The team was able to guide Lamborghini thorough a difficult financial situation while they pursued new shareholders.
+The team was able to pursue new shareholders.

 The Company remained open while in receivership.
-Its clients were loyal, the employees were determined to see Lamborghini succeed and its distributors were supportive.
-In July 1980, the Company was sold by the Bologna Court to Mimran Brothers, who were successful food industry tycoons.
-The new owners had a great passion for cars and they set forth to rebuild Lamborghini.
-They searched out skilled workers and invested in new products and a new factory.
+Its clients were loyal, the employees were determined, and the distributors were supportive.
+In July 1980, the Company was sold by the Bologna Court to Mimran Brothers.
+The new searched skilled workers and they invested in new products and factories.

-Lamborghini underwent a huge restructuring after Chrysler signed the deal with the Mimran Brothers.
+Lamborghini underwent a huge restructuring.
 Mr. Emile Novaro became President.
 Funds were invested to increase production.
-The Countach model was replaced wit the Diablo model on May 7, 1990.
+The Countach model was replaced wit the Diablo.
 Diablo sales soared and reached their peak in 1991.

-This new crisis prompted Lamborghini to reorganize and take on experimental projects.
-They looked at third party mechanical machining, development and production of a marine engine and an electric vehicle.
+This new crisis prompted Lamborghini to look at third party mechanical machining.
+Furthermore, they developed and produced a marine engine and an electric vehicle.
 They introduced the Diablo VT in March 1993.
-The vehicle was fitted with a coupling that enabled the traction of the vehicle to be changed to four-wheel drive.
-In September 1993, the Diablo Special Edition was released to commemorate the 30th Anniversary of the Company.
+Furthermore, in September 1993, the Diablo Special Edition was released to commemorate the 30th Anniversary of the company.

 Chrysler Corporation sold Lamborghini to Mega Tech in January 1994.
-The same year, Lamborghini won the Class 1 World Off-Shore championship.
+Later the same year, Lamborghini won the Class 1 World Off-Shore championship.